clemster/ClrHttpRequest/README.md

 Eilert's GitHub project: https://github.com/eilerth/sqlclr-http-request

+An additional fork to add the ability to include a PFX certificate / certificate password and Bearer authentication/

 My version extends the project by adding the following:

 * Usage of TLS1.2 security protocol (nowadays a global standard).